How to Pitch Music Supervisors in 2026: What Actually Works

 Tools That Help

-• IMDb Pro — Production credits and contact info
+- IMDb Pro — Production credits and contact info for film and TV projects in development

-• Music Supervisor Guide — Directory and industry news
+- Music Supervisor Guide — Industry directory and news